What could possibly go wrong?

 “Kill cord in place, fuel in the tank, gear in neutral, air bled open – why won’t the bl…y thing start, It was only serviced last week…”

 “Drifting on the tide now, no time to examine the engine, I’ll just have to row… Where are the oars crewperson?”

 “In the bilge locker on board Lexy” came the reply.

-By now the crew was too far away to hear the response from the tender, much less to pass the oars across.
+By now the crew was too far away to hear the response from the tender (just as well perhaps!
+Ed.), much less to pass the oars across.

 Composing himself, Joe resolved to take advantage of this unforeseen opportunity to test the best method of manual propulsion in shambolic circumstances.
 He can report, with some confidence, that a measured, shallow crawl in a prostrate pose face-down over the bows, creates the least splash-back while affording optimum speed through the water.

 Lexy arrived back at Chichester in time for captain and crew to grab a pie and pint and the trials of the day were soon lost in the bottoms of several glasses.

 A longer version of this article first appeared in the CYC Magazine on 1st November, 2014.